SystemsApproach/5G/arch.rst

 of every user.
 The main component in the RAN is the crypticly named *eNodeB* (or *eNB*), which is short for the equally cryptic *evolved Node B*.
-The Mobile Core is a bundle of functionality (as opposed to a device) that serves several purposes:
+The Mobile Core is a bundle of functionality (as opposed to a device) that serves several purposes.

 -  Provides Internet (IP) connectivity for both data and voice services.
 -  Ensures this connectivity fulfills the promised QoS requirements.